DougLink/DataAnalysis/README.md

 # Douglas Link
 <sub>*Data Analyst*</sub>

 Analytical and detail-oriented professional with extensive experience in administration roles.
-A keen problem solver and highly efficient individual, pursuing a career change as a Data Analyst.
+A keen problem solver and highly efficient individual, pursuing a career change as a Data Analyst.</p>
 Recent Graduate with a BSc in Computing.

 **Background in:** Excel, SQL and Python.